|The two main themes here: vegan/SOS eating, and fasting

 The Big Picture

 We eat all wrong.
-What we should be eating is the foods for which our bodies evolved.
+What we should be eating is the foods for which our bodies evolved:

-That excludes meat, fish, dairy, salt, sugar, oils, and processed foods (anything that
+That excludes meat, fish, and dairy.

 and other bodily systems self-regulate.

-The body heals itself far better than any pill or procedure if only we get out of the way
+The body heals itself far better than any pill or procedure if we get out of the way

 and let it.

 How much we eat is important, too.
 The issue is calorie density.

 Calorie density is the number of calories in a bite of a particular food.